 Introduction

-Southern Africa is influenced at present by tropical and subtropical atmospheric circulation linked to ITCZ shifts, and by both the Indian and the Atlantic Oceans (Tyson and Preston-Whyte, 2000).
+Southern Africa is influenced at present by tropical and subtropical atmospheric circulation and by both the Indian and the Atlantic Oceans (Tyson and Preston-Whyte, 2000).
 The water exchange between the two oceans is termed the Agulhas leakage and is suggested as a potential trigger of meridional overturning circulation changes (Beal et al., 2011; Biastoch et al., 2008).
-BUS also affects climate in southwestern Africa and its strength is linked to arid conditions and to the extent of the coastal Namib Desert (Lutjeharms and Meeuwis, 1987).
-The combination of globally-important atmospheric and oceanic systems linked to the climate of southern Africa make understanding past climate change in the region particularly significant.
+The Benguela Upwelling System (BUS) also affects climate in southwestern Africa and is linked to arid conditions on the continent (Lutjeharms and Meeuwis, 1987).
+The complex link between globally-important atmospheric and oceanic systems and the climate of southern Africa make understanding past climate change in the region particularly significant.

 Whether southern Africa was characterised by aridity or by increased humidity during the last interglacial remains unclear.
-Previous work using marine markers has documented an intensification of the Agulhas leakage during interglacials (Peeters et al., 2004), which suggests a reduced influence of the subtropical front and reduced precipitation.
-Other works have shown increased sea surface temperatures (SST) in the Benguela Current during interglacials linked to weakening of BUS (Kirst et al., 1999) and decreased influence of the ITCZ in southern Africa (Tyson, 1999) suggesting its northward migration.
+Previous work using planktic foraminifera assemblages has documented an intensification of the Agulhas leakage during interglacials (Peeters et al., 2004), which suggests a reduced influence of the subtropical front and reduced precipitation.
+Other works have shown increased sea surface temperatures (SST) in the Benguela Current during interglacials linked to weakening of BUS (Kirst et al., 1999).
+Additionally, decreased influence of the Intertropical convergence zone (ITCZ) has been suggested for southern Africa during interglacials (Tyson, 1999) pointing to its northward migration.
 These three climatic factors combined would result in a slight increase in humidity in northeastern South Africa during interglacials.
-On the other hand, increased aridity during the last interglacial in southern Africa has been suggested based on ratios of aeolian dust and fluvial mud in marine sediments (Stuut and Lamy, 2004).
+However, other works suggest contrasting climate conditions with increased interglacial aridity based on ratios of aeolian dust and fluvial mud in marine sediments off southern Africa (Stuut and Lamy, 2004).